Last edited on 15/Oct/2021

-Finally, it’s apparent that there is a certain level of subordination within the Trinity.
-The Son submits himself willingly to the Father and the Holy Spirit submits himself willingly to both the Father and the Son.
+Finally, it’s apparent that there is a certain level of submission within the Trinity, based on a hierarchy of function, not ontology (essence).
+The Son freely and willingly submits himself to the Father and the Holy Spirit freely and willingly submits himself to both the Father and the Son.
 We see this in the fact that the Father sends the Son and the Father and the Son send the Holy Spirit, among other similar reasons.

 However, the fact that the Son and the Spirit submit themselves to the Father does not imply that they are less divine than the Father.
 It simply means that God is a God of order (1 Corinthians 14:33, 40) as well as a community of love (1 John 4:16).
 The Son and Spirit are equal with the Father in nature, essence (being), power, rank, and authority, as shown in the above sections, and are, therefore, not inferior to the Father in any way.

 The Trinitarian relationship of the Father taking the lead in love while the Son and Spirit respond in love by humbly and gladly following his commands gives us a great example of what human relationships should look like.
 In the same way that each member of the Trinity is equal in essence despite there being a hierarchy, each human being is also equal with one another in essence, no matter what role or position we hold.

 The doctrine of the Holy Trinity teaches that there is only one God in all existence who has revealed himself as three distinct Persons: the Father, Son, and Holy Spirit; three Persons of the one nature and being.
 These three Persons are co-equal and co-eternal.